elenamoise/react-todo-app/README.md

-# React Step Form
+# React To do App with a Form

-> Form with multiple steps and confirmation.
+> React APP that contains a Form with multiple steps and confirmation + a TO DO list functionality.
 Frontend only, no API.
 Uses Material UI

 ## Quick Start